elucian/bee/syntax/structure.md

 **Examples:**

+* static  --define a constant
-* define  --define a constant, data type or rule
+* type    --define data type
-* create  --will allocate memory for new variables
+* make    --will allocate memory for new variables
+* rule    --create a reusable expression
+* aspect  --create a block to resolve a problem or concern
-* modify  --change variable value
+* alter   --change/modify variable value or assign new value
+* read    --accept input from console into a variable
 * write   --output to console result of an expressions
-* read    --accept input from console into a variable
+* solve   --resolve one aspect of a problem

 Multiple statements on same line are separated by ";" A statement is optional terminated by ";"